Physical Therapy Guide to Degenerative Disk Disease

 The following articles provide some of the best scientific evidence related to physical therapy treatment of degenerative disk disease.
 The articles report recent research and give an overview of the standards of practice for treatment of DDD both in the United States and internationally.
 The article titles are linked either to a PubMed abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.

 Macedo LG, Maher CG, Latimer J, McAuley JH.
 Motor control exercise for persistent, nonspecific low back pain: a systematic review.
 Phys Ther.
 2009;89:9–25.
-Free Article.
+Article Summary in PubMed.

 Beattie PF.
 Current understanding of lumbar intervertebral disc degeneration: a review with emphasis upon etiology, pathophysiology, and lumbar magnetic resonance imaging findings.
 J Orthop Sports Phys Ther.
 2008;38:329–340.
 Free Article.

 Chou R, Qaseem A, Snow V, et al. Diagnosis and treatment of low back pain: a joint clinical practice guideline from the American College of Physicians and the American Pain Society [published correction appears in: Diagnosis and treatment of low back pain.
 Ann Intern Med.
 2008].
 Ann Intern Med.
 2007;147:478–491.
 Free Article.

 Roh JS, Teng AL, Yoo JU, et al. Degenerative disorders of the lumbar and cervical spine.
 Orthop Clin North Am.
 2005:36:255–262.
 Article Summary on PubMed.